romanpauk/dingo/docs/architecture/overview.md

 At a high level, Dingo runs this sequence:

 1. `register_type<...>()` deduces the missing registration policies.
-2. The container creates a storage-backed factory for each exposed interface.
+1. The container creates a storage-backed factory for each exposed interface.
-3. `resolve<T>()` converts `T` into the internal lookup form.
+1. `resolve<T>()` converts `T` into the internal lookup form.
-4. The container finds the matching factory.
+1. The container finds the matching factory.
-5. `instance_factory_traits` asks the factory for the correct access path for `T`: value, lvalue reference, rvalue reference, or pointer.
+1. The request is reduced to structural resolution IR.
+1. The runtime path lowers that IR into a compact execution plan.
+1. The execution backend uses that plan to call the factory access path for `T`.
-6. The factory asks its resolver to get or build the stored instance.
+1. The factory asks its resolver to get or build the stored instance.
-7. `type_conversion` converts that stored source shape into the requested `T`.
+1. The shared conversion core in `type_conversion` converts that stored source shape into the requested `T`.

 The pieces above are not independent extension systems.
 They cooperate in one pipeline.